 If you wish to change the child's surname, it can be changed to the same as the mother, the natural father or any combination of the two as long as both parents agree to the change.
 Where the child is 16 years or over, their written consent will be required.
 You cannot change a child's forenames at re-registration.

 There is no charge for the re-registration of a birth.
 However, new birth certificates can be purchased on the day of re-registration for a cost of £11 for each certificate.

 Depending on the type of re-registration, you will need to complete the appropriate application.
 You should then do the following:

-We will contact you within two working days of receipt of your request to book your appointment.
+We aim to contact you within five working days of receipt of your request to book your appointment.

-If your child was born in Surrey you can re-register the birth at any one of the following register offices in Surrey: Camberley, Farnham, Guildford, Leatherhead, Reigate or Weybridge.
+If your child was born in Surrey you can re-register the birth at any one of the following register offices in Surrey: Guildford, Leatherhead or Weybridge.

 What to bring